How to Use Medicare Plan Ratings

 Check Plan Ratings Online or by Phone

-Medicare’s Plan Finder on their web site lets you search for health plans in your area to see how they're rated.
+Medicare’s Plan Finder lets you search for health plans in your area and see how they're rated.
 You can compare up to three plans at a time.
 Or you can call 800-MEDICARE (1-800-633-4227) to get a plan’s ratings.

-1. Pick the best plan fast.
 Look for a plan with a gold star by its name.
 That means it has the highest rating.
-If there’s only one plan with a star, your decision may be made.
+If a plan with 5 stars isn’t available where you live, be sure to select one with at least 3.5 stars.

-7. Get a sense of what it's like using the plan.
-Check a plan’s ratings on how many member complaints they get or how long it takes to get an appointment.
+- Get a sense of what it's like using the plan.
+Check a plan’s ratings on how many member complaints they get or how long it takes to get an appointment with an in-network doctor.
 Look at their rating for member satisfaction.

 What the Ratings Mean